sgrill1/IntroToSpring/README.md

 ```<a href="#" th:class="(${gif.favorite} ?'un' : '') +'mark favorite'"></a>```

 whatever comes before the question mark is the what is going to be either true or false.
 If true, the 'mark favourite' string literal is concatenated with the 'un', if false, it is concatenated with the empty string.

+## Dependencies
+See the pom.xml file (*Note:* This project was managed using Maven and not Gradle)

+## Viable Improvements
+* To categorise the gifs by real categories
+* To add functionality to the favourites page
+* Add Unit tests